 Why Is Ketamine Harmful?

-Long-Term Effects of Ketamine Abuse
+What Are the Long-Term Effects of Ketamine Abuse?

-Redness of the skin
+- Redness of the skin

-Rapid eye movements
+- Rapid eye movements

-Impaired motor function
+- Impaired motor function

 What Does a Ketamine Overdose Look Like?

-Shortness of breath
+- Shortness of breath

-Loss of motor skills
+- Loss of motor skills

-Loss of coordination
+- Loss of coordination

-Individuals can achieve total wellness in their recovery from ketamine addiction through multiple activities.
-Those who used ketamine to escape their surroundings may benefit from Therapeutic Art, which encourages the exploration of thoughts and emotions in a creative, visual way.
-Individuals who sought out of body experiences through their ketamine use can find a higher purpose through Spiritual Enhancement.
-Users who experienced stomach pains as a result of a ketamine dependency may find value in Nutrition Education, which teaches new, healthy eating habits that can repair bodily damage.
+To complement the progress made during drug counseling, individuals should take part in holistic therapies.
+These wellness therapies provide individuals with the tools needed to maintain their sobriety after treatment is completed.
+For example, those who used ketamine to escape their surroundings may benefit from art therapy, which encourages the exploration of thoughts and emotions in a creative, visual way.
+Moreover, individuals who sought out of body experiences through substance abuse can find a higher purpose through spiritual enhancement.
+Finally, users who experienced stomach pains as a result of a dependency on the drug may find value in nutrition education, which teaches new, healthy eating habits that can repair bodily damage.

 To learn about a range of other therapeutic activities that can help those afflicted by addiction, visit our Wellness page.